MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 The purpose of the additional columns is to provide metadata and context for each entry in the dataset.
 This way, HuggingFace provides the *FineWeb* dataset is not just as a collection of text snippets, but as a further structured and organized resource.

-**Ok.
-High-quality text data secured.
+**Ok, high-quality text data secured.
 What's next?**

 ---

 ### Step 2: Tokenization

-The claim raised by *Step 1* was that if we go and expose an LLM to the gigantic corpus of text that is *FineWeb*, the LLM may become able to internalize and model the textual patterns, statistical nuances of which phrases follow which and a fundamental, general, conceptual understanding of how language expresses coherent information. **That would be nice, wouldn't it?** But "exposing the LLM to the data" is not that easy.
+The claim raised by *Step 1* was that if we go and expose an LLM to the gigantic corpus of high-quality text that is *FineWeb*, the LLM may become able to internalize and model the textual patterns and the nuances behind which phrases follow which.
+From that, we hope, that a fundamental, general, conceptual understanding of how language expresses coherent information is derived. **That would be nice.**

+However, "exposing the LLM to the data" is not that easy.

-An LLM expects input to be a one-dimensional sequence of a limited set of symbols.
-You can argue that text "as-is" is already such a one-dimensional sequence.
-But we can't really calculate with letters, we need some sort of numeric representation of them.
+**An LLM expects input to be a one-dimensional sequence of a limited set of symbols.** You can argue that text "as-is" is already a one-dimensional sequence, i.e. a string of characters.
+But we can't really calculate with characters, we need some sort of numeric representation of them.

 > [!NOTE]
->We have to find a numeric representation that is ideally as unique, as expressive and as short as possible for a given text.
-Transferring a text to this representation is called **Tokenization**.
-The shorter a good numeric representation of a text can be, the longer the text sequences can be that we process with the LLM in the end, i.e. the more input we can provide or the more of past prompts and responses the LLM will be able to remember.
+>We have to find a numeric representation that is ideally as unique, as expressive and as concise as possible for all fragments that make up a text.
+Transferring a text to this representation is called **tokenization**.
+The shorter a good numeric representation of a text, the longer the text sequences can be that we process with the LLM in the end, i.e. the more input we can provide or the more of past prompts and responses the LLM will be able to still consider.

+The above holds a key insight. **LLMs do not only process a prompt, but a context window of tokens.** The context window is a sequence of tokens that the LLM can consider at once.
+The longer the context window, the more tokens the LLM can process at once.
+LLMs may start out filling the context window with just the user prompt, but then continue to fill that context window with that prompt, their own response and the next prompt a user provides.
+The LLM can thus, to an extent, remember the chat history.

-For example, like everything else shown and processed by a computer, at its lowest abstraction, text is just binary code.
+Going back to *tokenization*, like everything else shown and processed by a computer, at its lowest abstraction, text is just binary code.
 We could translate a text into its binary representation and that would be a one-dimensional, numeric, unique representation.
-But it would be awfully extensive and inefficient, because we would need a lot of bits to represent a single character.
-This would limit the amount of text we could process at once with the same amount of resources.
-This in turn would limit the amount of text we could refer to for generation.
+But it would be awfully extensive and inefficient, because we would need a lot of bits to represent just a single character (with unicode encoding, for example, a single character can take up to $32$ bits).
+This would limit the amount of text we could process at once with the same amount of memory.
+And this in turn would limit the amount of text we could refer to for generation.
 We would reduce the LLM's ability to remember and refer to past prompts and responses.
-Our LLM would suffer with binary as our level of abstraction to apply.
+Our LLM would suffer if we were to apply binary representation as our level of abstraction.

+We are about to go into a specific technique for *tokenization*.
+Before going there, I want to mention what a **token** actually is.
+**A token is a representation of a single unit of meaning.** This doesn't say much, but that in itself is crucial.
+It is important to understand that a *token* can be a single character, a word, syllables or even some subword, i.e. a chunk of text. **The tokenization process is not only about transferring text to its tokenized representation, but also and foremost about finding the right balance between the size of the individual tokens, meaning the amount of information each of them carry, and the number of tokens that are produced in total.** The more narrow the information a token represents, the easier it becomes to process, but the more tokens may become necessary to represent the entire text, limiting the processable context size considerably.

 #### Byte-Level Tokenization

-We've seen that bit-level binary is not a good choice for tokenization.
-But what about moving up the abstraction hierarchy?
-What about not using only zeros and ones to embed a text, but to use groups of zeros and ones to represent fragements of the text?
+If this bit-level binary representation idea we just looked at is not a good choice for tokenization, then what about moving up the abstraction hierarchy?
+What about not using only zeros and ones to embed a text, but instead use fixed-size groups of zeros and ones to represent certain fragements of the text?

 A byte is a sequence of $8$ bits, meaning $8$ values, each either $0$ or $1$.
 One byte can be one of $2^8 = 256$ different combinations of zeros and ones.

-><b>:question: How is this different from bit-level tokenization?</b>
+><b>:question: How is this concept now different from bit-level tokenization?</b>
 >
->The difference becomes clear when we consider that a byte can represent $256$ different values.
-In other words, our tokenization vocabulary now contains the values $0$ to $255$, instead of just $0$ and $1$.
-These values are also more distinctly calculable than bit-level values.
-By having a tokenizer map text to a numerical representation of bytes, the tokenization itself became more expressive and efficient.
-We can now represent and distinguish more characters, numbers, and symbols with a respective byte.
+>The difference becomes clear when we consider that one byte can represent $2^8 = 256$ distinct values, whereas one bit can represent just $2^1 = 2$ values.
+In other words, by tokenizing text into bytes, our vocabulary consists of the distinct values $0$ to $255$ rather than merely $0$ and $1$.
+When we can afford to assign $256$ text chunks their own, unique token, this considerably raises the expressiveness of those tokens already on their own.
+And this effect in turn makes computations more straightforward, as the tokens themselves, without their neighboring tokens in the sequence, carry more, expressive information.
+By mapping text to a numeric representation based on bytes, tokenization becomes both more expressive and computationally efficient, even though token representations are now $8\times$ larger than with bit-level tokenizing, but the positives from going byte-level outweigh this intuitively added cost, because it enables the representation and unique distinction of a wider set of individual text chunks.

 ><b>:question: I still don't get it.
 Aren't bytes just concatenations of bits?</b>
 >
->Yes, bytes are concatenated bits.
-But the critical distinction lies in how their different levels of abstraction are used.
-Don't think of Bits and Bytes as numbers, but as IDs with a scope for what they can uniquely identify.<br><br><b>Bits</b> represent atomic 0/1 values, allowing for capturing only minimal semantic meaning e.g. "01100010" consists of 8 individual tokens<br><b>Bytes</b> treat entire 8-bit groups as single tokens, "01100010" becomes 1 token: 98.
-The byte-level tokenizer has to produce that one value instead of the 8 individual bit values.<br><br><b>Think of it like this:</b> The grouping into byte-level tokenization mirrors how humans, instead of deciphering individual pen strokes, read the word that is formed by these strokes.
+>Yes, bytes are collections of $8$ bits each.
+However, the crucial distinction is the level of abstraction at which we operate now.
+It's helpful to think of bits and bytes not merely as numbers but as identifiers at different abstraction layers, both with their cost and effects:<br><br><b>Bits</b> are the most basic units, the fastest to be computed, but representing only an atomic value of $0$ or $1$.
+When you look at a sequence like $01100010$ at the bit level, you're looking at $8$ individual tokens, $8$ individual pieces of information that crucially don't inherently carry meaning together.<br><b>Bytes:</b> When those $8$ bits are logically grouped together to form one byte, they represent a single token with a specific, longer and thus arguably more costly to determine value (for instance, $01100010$ corresponds to the value $98$).
+But now, this grouping provides a richer, more expressive unit, a representation that can now correspond to either of $255$ distinct text chunks without any dependency on context or anything, just by the value of the byte representation.
+That byte, just by itself, is therefore way, way more expressive and identifiable than a single bit that may be fast to compute but easy to mess up interpretation-wise.

-The key insight is that the byte-level tokenization produces values per byte of text. $1$ byte token = $8$ bits, so it produces $8\times$ shorter sequences than bit-level tokenization.
+By using bytes as tokens, we consolidate multiple low-level bits into a meaningful identifier that captures more semantic information, making the overall system far more efficient and expressive. $1$ byte token = $8$ bits representation depth, so it produces $8\times$ shorter sequences than bit-level tokenization.

+><b>:question: Wait what?
+Why is byte-level tokenization now shortening the token sequences?
+I thought tokens were now bytes and thus $8\times$ larger?</b>
+>
+>Individual tokens at the byte level are larger in size than individual bit tokens.
+The twist is that you need far fewer of the byte-level tokens to represent the same.
+When you tokenize at the bit level, you need $8$ tokens to represent what $1$ byte-level token can uniquely represent.
+So, while each byte-token is $8\times$ larger, you need $8\times$ fewer tokens overall to represent the same text.

+To visualize this, let's go for an example.
+Say we wrote some text and look at the bare binary representation the computer made out of it.
+Say our binary sequence is $01100010$.
+Bit-level tokenization would now, very creatively, create the token sequence `0`-`1`-`1`-`0`-`0`-`0`-`1`-`0`.
+The token count is $8$.
+Those same $8$ bits, when represented with byte-level tokenization, is this: `01100010`.
+The token count is $1$, meaning $8\times$ less.

+**Token sequences get shorter as each individual token can afford to carry more meaning on its own.**

 #### Byte-Pair Encoding

-Depending on the dataset, the model and the needs for tokenization efficiency, byte-level tokenization might still be too extensive, i.e. each tokens covers too little information.
+Depending on the dataset, the model and the needs for tokenization efficiency, byte-level tokenization might still be too extensive, i.e. each token may still cover too little information.
 As we discussed earlier for the binary tokenization, having a token represent too little information has the effect of reducing the model's ability to remember and refer to past prompts and responses by bloating the token sequence with too many tokens, because of, as we said, each token representing too little information.

 **We can go up the abstraction hierarchy once more:** Instead of treating each byte as a token, we can treat each pair of bytes as a new token of (the previously unused) value $256$ and so on.
 This is called **Byte-Pair Encoding (BPE)**.